 Many voters did not understand "political speak" and when she personally encountered language she did not understand she was more likely to back off.

-People sitting Around governance table start to speak a different lingo than many people that vote for them.
+People sitting around the governance table start to speak a different lingo than many of those people who vote for them.

 "If we just talk to them in plain English before we enter into the governance round they probably would understand what we are saying.

 "As soon as you say democracy, it actually sounds quite scary even though they don't know what that word means.